knadh/listmonk-site/docs/docs/installation.md

 ### Demo
 `docker-compose up -d demo-db demo-app`

-The demo does not persist Postgres after the containers are removed.
-DO NOT use this demo setup in production.
+The demo does not persist Postgres after the containers are removed. **DO NOT** use this demo setup in production.

 ### Production
 - `docker-compose up db` to run the Postgres DB.
-- `docker-compose run --rm app ./listmonk --install` to setup the DB (or `--upgrade` to upgrade an existing DB)
+- `docker-compose run --rm app ./listmonk --install` to setup the DB.
-- Run `docker-compose up app` and visit `http://localhost:9000`.
+- Run `docker-compose up app db` and visit `http://localhost:9000`.

 ### Mounting a custom config.toml
 To mount a local `config.toml` file, add the following section to `docker-compose.yml`: